-University hospital surgeon talks about treating Uvalde shooting patients and dealing with firearm violence
+University Hospital surgeon talks about treating Uvalde shooting patients and dealing with firearm violence

-WASHINGTON D.C., DC — A surgeon from University Hospital will be part of a press conference in Washington, DC, to talk about treating shooting victims from the Uvalde school shooting as well as how surgeons are dealing with firearm violence in general.
+WASHINGTON D.C., DC — A surgeon from University Hospital was part of a press conference in Washington, D.C., to talk about treating shooting victims from the Uvalde school shooting as well as how surgeons are dealing with firearm violence in general.

-University Hospital’s Dr. Ronald Stewart will be among the speakers at the event for the American College of Surgeons (ACS) Thursday morning.
+University Hospital’s Dr. Ronald Stewart was among the speakers at the event for the American College of Surgeons (ACS) Thursday morning.
 He treated Uvalde school shooting victims and will also discuss how they’ve treated patients who have been seriously wounded by high-velocity weapons.
-He also plans to address how trauma surgeons across the U.S. are dealing with the firearm violence epidemic, and the impact that these devastating incidents are having on trauma care.
+At the conference, he addressed how trauma surgeons across the U.S. are dealing with the firearm violence epidemic, and the impact that these devastating incidents are having on trauma care.

 The ACS will share results of its Firearm Strategy Team (FAST), which developed a series of recommendations by tackling this crisis from a public health and medical perspective, rather than a divisive political one.